goofansu/hugo-modus/README.md

 # hugo-modus

-An opinioned Hugo theme using the [colour palette of the Modus themes](https://protesilaos.com/emacs/modus-themes-colors).
+An opinionated Hugo theme using the [colour palette of the Modus themes](https://protesilaos.com/emacs/modus-themes-colors).

 ## Installation